Victoria is the capital city of British Columbia in Canada located on the south side of Vancouver Island.

 1. Beacon Hill Park

 Beacon Hill Park is a park in Victoria with many gardens, bridges, and ponds.
-When you reach the hill located in the park you will notice spectacular views of the city and the ocean.
-In Beacon Hill Park, you can encounter the peacocks, and various species of birds will fly over your head.
-In the park, the world's tallest totem can be found, and just in front of the entrance to the park, there is a building of the Royal British Columbia Museum (1886).
+Once you reach the hill located in the park, you will notice spectacular views of the city and the ocean.
+In Beacon Hill Park, you can encounter the peacocks and various species of birds will fly over your head.
+In the park, the world's tallest totem can be found, and just in front of the entrance to the park, there is a historical building of the Royal British Columbia Museum (1886).